rkmazumder/SHRAC/docs/index.rst

    :scale: 100 %
    :alt: Logo

-*SHRAC* is a Scenario Hurricane Analysis tool for community.
+*SHRAC* is a Scenario Hurricane Risk Analysis tool for community.

 .. toctree::
    :maxdepth: 2